-TPC has been working closely with the Oconomowoc Watershed Protection Program to combat phosphorous laden sentiment as it travels through Mason Creek into North Lake – and other bodies of water located in Lake Country.
-Part of that process includes working directly with landowners, including the farmer that currently harvests this parcel, to incorporate best management practices that improve soil health and address runoff.
+Tall Pines Conservancy has been working closely with the Oconomowoc Watershed Protection Program and 30 other partners to reduce phosphorous loading to North Lake and other bodies of water located in Lake Country.
+These efforts include working directly with farmers and landowners to incorporate best management practices that improve soil health and address runoff.
 This project is funded by public and private sources including grants from the Wisconsin Department of Natural Resources, the City of Oconomowoc, local non-profits and private donors.

 Entrance to this property is restricted.
 Please contact Tall Pines Conservancy at (262) 369-0500 to arrange a visit of the project site.
 Thank you for your cooperation!

 “It is our hope that our work on the Schmidt land along Mason creek, together with the project upstream, will significantly lower the phosphorous entering the entire lake network below it.”